-At Red Row we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted by [state method of contact].
+At [name of school] we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted via the school office].

-Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher/principal.
+Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher.